manjot4/ttfs-linear-regions/README.md

 # Polyhedral Geometry of Time-to-First-Spike Neural Networks

-This repository contains the code used to reproduce the experiments in *Polyhedral Geometry of Time-to-First-Spike Neural Networks*.
+This repository contains the code that can be used to reproduce the experiments in Polyhedral Geometry of Time-to-First-Spike Neural Networks.

-The repository provides common implementations of the TTFS-based SNN and ReLU models, the initialization schemes considered in the paper, trajectory-based region counting, training routines, and exact two-dimensional region enumeration.
+The repository provides implementations of the TTFS-based SNN and ReLU models, the initialization schemes considered in the paper, trajectory-based region counting, training routines, and exact two-dimensional region enumeration.
 Experiment-specific notebooks use these shared implementations to reproduce the numerical results and figures reported in the paper.

 ## Requirements